Estimated reading time: 11 minutes

 Homemade Health and Wellness Recipes

-There are also plenty of websites such as Wellness Mama that offer recipes for making homemade soap, shampoo, deodorant, toothpaste, dish soap, laundry detergent, shaving cream and more under the Natural Home page.
+Many websites, such as Wellness, offer recipes for making homemade soap, shampoo, deodorant, toothpaste, dish soap, laundry detergent, shaving cream, and more under the Natural Home page.

-The premise around making homemade health products is that you are not only saving money but you know what you are putting in the recipe plus eliminating or reducing packaging.
+The premise around making homemade health products is that you are saving money and knowing what you are putting in the recipe, plus eliminating or reducing packaging.

-• xylitol powder – this ingredient is not completely necessary, but just keeps it from tasting bitter
+- Xylitol powder – this ingredient is not completely necessary, but keeps it from tasting bitter

-Opting for BPA-free biodegradeable Bamboo toothbrushes also eliminates the need for plastic toothbrushes and they are pretty nice looking as well.
+Opting for BPA-free, biodegradable bamboo toothbrushes also eliminates the need for plastic toothbrushes, and they look pretty nice.

 Toilet Paper

-When it comes to toilet paper there are plenty of options out there so read the packaging carefully to find one that suits your family.
+When it comes to toilet paper, there are plenty of options, so read the packaging carefully to find one that suits your family.

 Toilet Paper from recycled materials such as Seventh Generation or Cascades made in Canada can be found in many grocery stores in Canada.